UNH-CORE/2014-09-24-turbine-test-bed-demo/README.md

-# TurbineDAQ project template
+# 2015-09-15 turbine test bed demo

-This repo is a template for an experiment automated with [TurbineDAQ](https://github.com/petebachant/TurbineDAQ).
+This is a repository for the turbine test bed demo performed September 24, 2015 for the OE 400 class.

 ## Installing dependencies